williamchanrico/alicloud-autoscale/README.md

-# Autoscale Rules Mode
+# Alicloud Autoscale

-Script to automate the setting of autoscale config in aliyun, based on config files
+A small side-project to automate autoscale configurations in Alibaba Cloud.

-Default config dir is `./config/normal`, so just add `your-app-name.yaml` there if you're not sure.

-Follow the example in `./config/normal/default.yaml`

-## Workflow
+## How It Works

 - Scan all existing Scaling Rules, Scaling Groups, and Event-trigger Tasks.
 - Compare all Scaling Rules with selected config files (default is `./config/normal/*.yaml`)